hellothisistim/hellothisistim.github.io/README.md

-# hellothisistim.com
+# hellothisistim.github.io
-These are the files for my web site at http://hellothisistim.com
+These are the files for my photography web site at https://hellothisistim.github.io